 Face instability gives rise to rock falls or slides.
 Face instability can arise because of adverse geological faulting or poor work methods.
 Those at greatest risk will be workers engaged in loading material and driving vehicles.
-To manage the face stability, the following measures will be taken:
+To manage the face stability, the Following measures will be taken:

-- Overall slope angles of benches will be maintained at 45° - Unmanageable heights are not created - Loose sides are properly dressed - No tree, loose stone or debris will be permitted to remain within 3 meters of the edge or side of any excavation (Regulation 106(4) of MMR 1961) - No undercutting of any face or sides will be permitted so as to cause any overhanging (Regulation 106(5) of MMR 1961)
+- Overall slope angles of benches will be maintained at 45°. - Unmanageable heights are not created. - Loose sides are properly dressed. - No loose stone or debris will be permitted to remain on the top of the bench or side of any excavation (Regulation 106(4) of MMR 1961). - No undercutting of any face or sides will be permitted so as to cause any overhanging (Regulation 106(5) of MMR 1961)